Mbed-TLS/mbedtls/docs/getting_started.md

 ### Hashing a message

-Mbed Crypto lets you compute and verify hashes using various hashing algorithms.
+Mbed TLS lets you compute and verify hashes using various hashing algorithms.

 **Prerequisites to working with the hash APIs:**